Quasiconvex functions on regular trees: Introduction

-In this notion of convexity, a segment is $\mathbb{B}$, a finite sub-tree of $\T$ with $k$ branching; a midpoint is the root of the sub-graph $\mathbb{B}$ and the $k-$convexity property just says that the value of the function $u$ at the midpoint is less or equal than a weighted average of the values of $u$ at the endpoints.
-It should be noted that the meaning of segment depends on $k$.
+In this notion of convexity, the subtree $\mathbb{B}$ has the role of a segment; the midpoint is the root of $\mathbb{B}$, and the $k-$convexity property just says that the value of the function $u$ at the midpoint is less than or equal to a weighted average of the values of $u$ at the endpoints.
+It should be noted that the meaning of segment depends on $k$ and admit more than two endpoints.
+For $k=2$, this definition recovers the convex notion of \cite{Bapat-et-al}.